vanderlindenma/energy-communities-usmap/README.md

 - "Bar legends",
 - Gathering circle-color legend under circle-color selector,

-Some things I like better about the original <apbox implementation:
+Some things I like better about the original mapbox implementation:

 - Zoom fluidity
 - Seamless circle-color and circle-size changes (unlike my Shiny/Plotly implementation, the mapbox implementation does not appear to rebuild the whole graph each time the user changes inputs)